And/Or Press

 And/Or Press was an independent small press publisher based in the San Francisco Bay Area that operated from 1974 to 1983.
 The company published books on personal development, guides to the countercultural lifestyle, and consciousness expansion.
 A number of the company's books were on the psychedelic experience and related subjects.
 And/Or Press was also one of the first book publishers to embrace underground comix, publishing collections by Bill Griffith, Dave Sheridan, and Fred Schrier.

 The company went out of business in 1983 after a hostile takeover; co-founder Joseph Sebastian Orfali and his partner Beverly Potter immediately founded Ronin Publishing, which picked up the mantle And/Or Press had established.

-In 2009, the And/Or Press name was revived in Vancouver, Canada.

 Overview

 A number of And/Or Press books on recreational drugs were high-volume sellers in the 1970s, including Mel Frank and Ed Rosenthal's The Indoor Highest Quality Marijuana Grower's Guide, D. Gold's Cannabis Alchemy, Adam Gottlieb's Legal Highs, and Peter Stafford's Psychedelics Encyclopedia.
 Edward Bauman, et al.'s The Holistic Health Handbook was a national bestseller.
 (And/Or Press published a number of books affiliated with the Berkeley Holistic Health Center.)
 The company republished Pitigrilli's 1933 book Cocaine, as well as original works by Ernest Callenbach, Paul Krassner, Dennis McKenna, Jacques Vallée, and Robert Anton Wilson.